DustinVanPraet/SQLShowcase/Evolution of DB Updates/From Zero to Hero.md

     ID INT IDENTITY(1,1) PRIMARY KEY,
     AMOUNT DECIMAL(18,2)
 );
 --These are the input variables used for selecting multipliers.
 To further reduce user error, only the multiplier needs to be input.
-The $1.00 denomination is simple because an 18x multiplier is a 18.00 win_amount
+--The $1.00 denomination is simple because an 18x multiplier is a 18.00 win_amount
 --A $0.25 or $3.00 denomination is where user error would most likely come into play if math doesn't come out to win_amount = 4.50 or 54.00.
 INSERT INTO @WinAmounts (AMOUNT) VALUES ((@1stWin)*(@denom)),((@2ndwin)*(@denom)),((@3rdWin)*(@denom)),((@4thWin)*(@denom)),
 					((@5thWin)*(@denom)),((@6thWin)*(@denom)),((@7thWin)*(@denom)),((@8thWin)*(@denom)),